HAL-guru/hal.guru-docs/docs/installation/macos-and-linux.md

 The script will automatically:

-1. Download the latest version of HAL.guru
+1. Download the latest version of hal.guru
 2. Install it in your home directory under `.halguru`
 3. Create a symbolic link in `/usr/local/bin`
 4. Set appropriate permissions